Green-Software-Foundation/if/src/models/README.md

 ]
 ```
-Note that when `error-on-padding` is `true` no padding is performed and the model will error out instead.
+Note that when `error-on-padding` is `true` no padding is performed and the plugin will error out instead.

 #### Resampling rules